kotekan/kotekan/docs/sphinx/dev/dev_style_guide_code.rst

 ^^^^^^^^^^^^^^^
 The list of #includes should be in the order:

- - Header file implementing the interface of this `.cpp` file.
+ - Header file implementing the interface of this `.cpp` file (if applicable).
+ - Local/Private Headers
  - kotekan project headers
- - Local/Private Headers
  - System #includes

 Each category should be sorted lexicographically by the full path.